xiGUAwanOU/tech-note/programming-languages/css/howto__hide-an-element.md

 | `opacity: 0`         |      YES       |       YES       |
 | `visibility: hidden` |      YES       |       NO        |
 | `display: none`      |      NO        |       NO        |

+Notice that, none of them will prevent the loading of the content.